zapalm/prestashop-password-recovery-tool/readme.md

-# Employee password recovery tool for PrestaShop CMS
+# Employee password recovery tool for PrestaShop and ThirtyBees
-Easy to use tool for employee password recovery.
+**Easy to use tool for employee password recovery.**
-[The tool homepage][5].

-## Requirements
-An access to a site folder, for example, FTP access or web access to an admin panel with file manager.

-## How to use
-* Copy `prestashop-password-recovery-tool.php` file to the root of your PrestaShop installation directory.
-* Run the tool by URL: `http://<your site domain>/prestashop-password-recovery-tool.php`.
-For example, `http://example.com/prestashop-password-recovery-tool.php`.
-* Submit the password recovery form.
-* **After recovery, do not forget to delete the tool.**
+**The tool home page and the support page: [prestashop.modulez.ru][5].**
+The full description, how to use and the stable release for download are available there.

 ## How to help the project grow and get updates
 * **Become the [patron][2]** to help me work more for supporting and improving this project.
 * Report an issue.
-* Give me feedback or [contact with me][3].
+* Give me feedback or contact with me.
 * Give the star to the project.
 * Contribute to the code.